technetos/C-Template-Metaprogramming/README.md

 # Meta

-A CPP template metaprogramming library
+Sort of my playgound for some template metaprogramming ideas